SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 ### Iterate

 * Iteration is king.
 This is the key differentiator from those who write once and don't look back.
-* When you do Test Driven Development, you do the bare minimum to make the test pass.
+* When you do Test-Driven-Development, you do the bare minimum to make the test pass.
 Then, you iterate on the implementation.
 * When doing agile software engineering, you start with a base and iteratively build your solution.

 Reading Tip: [The Writing Process](https://www.lynchburg.edu/academics/writing-center/wilmer-writing-center-online-writing-lab/the-writing-process/) but be wary of the paper/academic specific tips.